-You are required to follow the confidentiality and consent requirements of your workplace/setting at all times whilst completing the assessment tasks.
-All evidence submitted must meet the confidentiality and consent requirements of your workplace/setting.
-You must also be aware of and ensure you work in ways that complies with safeguarding considerations in your work environment at all times.
+You are required to follow the confidentiality and consent requirements of your organisation/setting at all times whilst completing the assessment tasks.
+All evidence submitted must meet the confidentiality and consent requirements of your organisation/setting.
+You must also be aware of and ensure you work in a way that complies with safeguarding considerations in your work environment at all times.

-Presentation of evidence
+Presentation of work